Graduate Certificate in Organisational Innovation and Change

 Appraise the issues and challenges in change efforts

 The programme is offered in both the January and July semesters.
-The next presentation of this programme will be in the January 2024 semester.
-Course dates will be announced in due course.
+The next presentation of this programme will be in the January 2024 semester, and the dates are listed below:

 The programme will be conducted within a semester (4 months).
 The exact dates will be confirmed and uploaded in due course.